maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 ```

 - **Variables must have a single type**
-  - Rust needs to know *at compile time* what type is assigned to `number`
+  - Rust needs to know *at compile time* what type is assigned to the variable `number`
   - Knowing the type of `number` allows the compiler to verify that the type is valid everywhere we use `number`

 ### Repetition With Loops